ESP4Ever/ESPHome-BAF-908-Watering-Pump/README.md

 For such mods I'm using ESP07S because it has all pull-up/down resistors inside so no external components required, besides that it has 4MB flash - a lot of space for your code and OTA image.
 The only disadvantage of this module is an external antenna which require a "Tetris-playing", fitting it into small devices.

 NOTES:
-  - I seen two HW versions of this device, the latest one has a power switch as on the picture below.
+  - I have two HW versions of this device, the latest one has a power switch as on the picture below.
   ![New HW](/pictures/BAF-908_v1.4.jpg)

   I would recommend to buy only the new version because the older one has some bugs in Tuya MCU and the "Wi-Fi Off Schedule" (ESP8266 shutdown) feature doesn't work most probably due to a shematic error (didn't dive into details).
 Also, the older HW has many wire jumpers.